yangshun/cs3217-problem-sets-writeup/public/ps/PS3/PS3.md

 When you begin working, your Xcode project will grow to contain files that are user-specific, and should not be committed to a revision control system.
 You can tell Git to ignore files by writing their definitions in `.gitignore` in the root of a Git repository.
 This has already been done for you, and the definitions we have used are taken from [GitHub](https://github.com/github/gitignore/blob/master/Objective-C.gitignore).

-**Important Note:** This time, you have to create a new Xcode project based on the walkthrough and ensure that all the required files are inside the project that you have forked and cloned.
+**Important Note:** Until now, a target Xcode project was already constructed for your problem sets.
+In this problem set, you have to create a new target in the empty Xcode project based on the walkthrough and ensure that all the required files are inside the project that you have forked and cloned.
 We should be able to download the entire repository, import it into Xcode, and run your solution without making additional changes.
 You will be graded on the **latest commit** before the deadline.

 In addition, your project directory should contain your design explanation `design.pdf` and a README file where you specify which implementation files contain your code.